 The appeal of this destination lies in its largely untouched landscape, which is untamed and offers exceptional wildlife encounters, and fewer fellow travellers.
 The dry season, between July and November is by far the best time to plan your Ruaha safari.
 Around this time of year, it’s drier, so the vegetation is sparse and wildlife congregates around rivers, making game viewing easier and more rewarding.
 Watch out for elephant (the park has large herds) collecting water from dry sand rivers using their front feet and trunks to dig holes The park is also home to zebra and a significant complement of predators, including African wild dog, leopard and cheetah.
 It’s also the only national park in Tanzania where Greater Kudu can be found.

-Ruaha’s vast buffalo population is feverishly pursued by large prides of lion, sometimes numbering up to 20, making for some riveting interactions.
+An encounter you might be lucky enough to witness is the interaction between Ruaha’s vast buffalo population and its large prides of lion, sometimes numbering up to 20, which make for riveting viewing.

 This destination combines well with both the Selous Game Reserve and the Mahale National Park.